 The effectiveness of game music is proportional to how well it fits the game.
 And chiptunes have such strong ties with Pixel Art that they very easily fit with each other.
 When we see and hear them together, the music reinforces the retro connotations of the Pixel Art graphics, and at the same time, the pixel visuals reinforce the unique old-school feel of chip music.

-Pixel Art strongly influences the gameplay of the game.
+Pixel Art games are known for their action platforming and RPG game design solutions that influence the gameplay and create memorable atmosphere.
 When done properly, the simpler visuals of Pixel Art make it easier for the player to recognize different game elements and can allow a smoother game experience.
 On the other hand, this simplicity makes it hard to fit many different game elements, so striking the right balance when it comes to the density of elements is key.